Program overview

 Featured Experiences

-- Project-driven assignments that simulate actual workplace scenarios
+• Project-driven learning that simulates actual workplace assignments.

 Career Options

-Graduates of the Aerospace Manufacturing Engineering Technician program can pursue a variety of career paths in Canada.
-Here are some potential job options:
+Graduates of the Aerospace Manufacturing Engineering Technician program can pursue various career paths in Canada, including:

-- Aircraft/Mechanical Fabricator & Assembler: Involved in the assembly and fabrication of aircraft parts and systems, ensuring they meet specifications.
+• Aircraft/Mechanical Fabricator & Assembler: Involved in the assembly and fabrication of aircraft parts and systems, ensuring they meet industry standards.

-- CNC Programmer: Develops programs for CNC machines to manufacture aerospace components with precision.
+• CNC Programmer: Develops and implements programs for CNC machines to manufacture precision aerospace components.

-- Quality Inspection Technician: Conducts inspections and tests on aerospace products to ensure they meet quality standards and regulations.
+• Quality Inspection Technician: Conducts inspections and tests on aerospace products to ensure compliance with quality standards.

-- Avionics/Electronics Installer: Installs and maintains electronic systems in aircraft, ensuring functionality and compliance with safety standards.
+• Avionics/Electronics Installer: Installs and maintains electronic systems in aircraft, ensuring they function correctly and safely.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.